 Recognizing your Catalyst superpowers (and weaknesses) is only the beginning of the journey.
 Honing and articulating them is a lifelong process—one that we’re working on together at Catalyst Constellations.

 We believe that by understanding more about how you move so quickly, why you are more willing to break things in service of a better future, and what causes you to burn out with more frequency than your peers.

 Our research shows that Catalysts have an innate process and way of moving through the world, called the Catalyst Formula.
 It includes three phases —Vision + Action + Iteration—encased in and powered by rejuvenation.

 Our book details this process step by step, like looking under the hood to see what makes a Catalyst go.
-In our Essentials class, we take it a step further.
-Over eight weeks, we walk through each component of the formula with small groups of Catalysts as they learn to apply those particular types of strengths in new ways, with stronger intention.
+In our Catalyzing Organizational Change course, we take it a step further.
+Over six weeks, we walk through each component of the formula with small groups of Catalysts as they learn to apply those particular types of strengths in new ways, with stronger intention.
 Beyond simple analysis, we work alongside each other to develop the necessary catalyst muscles to more effectively create the change we need to see in the world.

 The more familiar we become with the Catalyst Formula, the clearer we see it in motion every day of our lives, the better we can harness it.
 So let’s unpack a few key tools, one for each aspect of the Catalyst Formula, that can help you thrive as a Catalyst, no matter what kind of change you’re manifesting in the world.